You will notice

 different, but I'm pleased to say he looked

-exactly as he did when we took him up to the vet
+exactly as he didwhen we took him up to the vet

 the day after he crossed.
-They placed him in a
+They placed him ina

-little casket for the viewing, with a little white satin pillow for his
+little casket for the viewing, with a little white satin pillow for hisadorable little head, and a little cat-sized white satin blanket.
+We

 were able to hold and cuddle and stroke him, until we felt ready (after a